-Finally, we run FTR-2 by only using MAT OPT or FUSE OPT, and vary the disk storage budget $B{disk}$ and runtime memory budget $B{mem}$ , respectively.
-Running MAT OPT with a $B{disk}$ of 0 GBs is equivalent to the Current Practice.
-Running FUSE OPT with a $B{mem}$ of 2 GBs is also equivalent to the Current Practice as it does not fuse any models.
-For FUSE OPT we also ensure that the training process does not consume more than the allocated $B{mem}$ from the available GPU memory.
-Thus, this experiment also validates the correctness of our runtime memory estimation and its ability to avoid workload crashes due to out-of-memory errors.
-As $B{disk}$ is increased, MAT
+Finally, we run FTR-2 by only using MAT OPT or FUSE OPT, and vary the disk storage budget B{disk} and runtime memory budget B{mem} , respectively.
+Running MAT OPT with a B{disk} of 0 GBs is equivalent to the Current Practice.
+Running FUSE OPT with a B{mem} of 2 GBs is also equivalent to the Current Practice as it does not fuse any models.
+For FUSE OPT we also ensure that the training process does not consume more than the allocated B{mem} from the available GPU memory.
+Thus, this experiment also shows that our memory estimation approach is capable of avoiding workload crashes due to out-of-memory errors.
+As B{disk} is increased, MAT OPT runtime decreases and plateaus after 7.5 GBs where it achieves 2.6X speedup compared to the Current Practice.
+As the B{mem} is increased, FUSE OPT runtime also decreases and plateaus after 8 GBs where it achieves a 4.0X speedup.
+NAUTILUS combines the benefits of both optimizations and achieves the lowest runtimes.